core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### Names as instance-identifier

-The use of names as instance-identifier is defined in {{RFC7951}} section 6.11.
+An "instance-identifier" value is encoded as a string that is analogical to the lexical representation in XML encoding; see Section 9.13.2 in {{RFC7950}}.
+However, the encoding of namespaces in instance-identifier values follows the rules stated in {{name}}, namely:

+* The leftmost (top-level) data node name is always in the namespace qualified form.

+* Any subsequent data node name is in the namespace qualified form if the node is defined in a module other than its parent node, and the simple form is used otherwise.
+This rule also holds for node names appearing in predicates.

+For example,

+/ietf-interfaces:interfaces/interface[name='eth0']/ietf-ip:ipv4/ip

+is a valid instance-identifier value because the data nodes "interfaces", "interface", and "name" are defined in the module "ietf-interfaces", whereas "ipv4" and "ip" are defined in "ietf-ip".

 The resulting xpath MUST be encoded using a CBOR text string data item (major type 3).

 **First example:**